AninditaBasu/pi-projects/topics/security_camera.md

 -  A laptop (or desktop), with a microSD port.
 If your laptop does not have this port, you need a microSD card reader that you can plug into laptop.
 After the Raspberry Pi is set up and the camera is working, you'll no longer need the laptop unless you want to access the setup again.
 -  Administrator privileges on the laptop, so that you can download all the required software on it.
 -  An internet connection.
-After the set up is complete and the camera switched on, this project does not need an internet connection unless you want to access the setup again.
+After the set up is complete and the camera switched on, this project does not need an internet connection till you access the setup again to transfer video files to another computer.

 ## Steps